jorgeyza/my-portfolio/src/content/projects/01-kanban-task-management.md

 ---
 title: Kanban task management
-description: A fully-functional task management with virtualized lists and a light/dark mode toggle.
+description: A fully-functional task management app with virtualized lists, forms to create and edit tasks, and a light/dark mode toggle.
 tags:
   [
     NextJS,